 In many cases, a cash-strapped director is unable to afford liquidation but the insolvency practitioner will work on the basis that the director has a valid redundancy claim and assess the value of this claim.
 If the value is greater than the cost of the liquidation – remember the average claim is £9,000 – the director will then be able to fund the liquidation and have money to take away at the end of the process – tax-free.
-You can read more on where director redundancy money comes from here.

 For a detailed depiction on how The Spongebob Plan (choosing dissolution over liquidation) could be a costly mistake, see the scenario below.

 Further Reading on Why the Spongebob Plan could actually cost you money

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - 100+ Offices Nationwide